realm/realm-studio/GUIDELINES.md

 # The "Realm" fonts

-We're using the Effra font, aliased as "Realm".
+We've included the Effra font, aliased as "Realm", but primarily use system fonts to get an experiance that feels more like the users desktop environment.

-It is included in 10 variations of styles and weights which should be referenced by their individual font names instead of using the font-style and font-weight css parameters.
+The Effra font is included in 10 variations of styles and weights which should be referenced by their individual font names instead of using the font-style and font-weight css parameters.

 See https://www.smashingmagazine.com/2013/02/setting-weights-and-styles-at-font-face-declaration/ for more information on why this is needed.